top of page

 • Author of the Fiddleswerth children’s book series

-• Former patent holder for child safety device (Baby Pool Guard)
+• Former patent holder for a child safety device (Baby Pool Guard)

 • Advocate for child development and family support